Data-Robusta/data-robusta/presentation_notes.md

 slide: baby coffee plant and big coffee plant

 The data exploration identified extreme price spikes, but it did not tell us what was creating them.
-We decide to take a deeper dive into the data and to see what was causing these spikes.
+We decide to take a deeper dive into the data and to see what was causing these lengthy disruptions.

 What we found was that coffee volatility can be created by several different types of events.
-Hard frost, trade agreements, exchange rates, and plant disease can all cause price spikes 2-10x the normal price.
+Hard frost, trade agreements, exchange rates, and plant disease can all cause price spikes (change verbage) 2-10x the normal price.
 These events have serious long term effects on the price of coffee as well; prices can take 18 months to 5 years to return to normal levels.
 This is largely caused by the long maturation process of the plant.
 Coffee plants take 3 to 4 years to start producing their fruit, known as cherries.
+(awkward transition to next paragraph)

 In 1975, the now named Brazilian "Black Frost" destroyed 70% of Brazil's coffee plants.
 This caused prices to skyrocket to worldwide record highs and several years to return to normal.
 Coffee producing countries are not insulated from other countries' misfortunes affecting their own coffee export prices.
 Foreign disasters like this can be price beneficial to unaffected countries, but are not sustainable and make long term planning difficult for small farmers.

 2002 emerging markets

 In 2002, some interesting economic factors played a large part in the volatility of coffee prices.
-Coffee prices plummeted to a historic bottom of about 39 cents per pound, greatly due to the demand for coffee being much less than the supply of coffee produced.
+Coffee prices plummeted to a historic bottom of about 39 cents per pound, largely due to the demand for coffee being much less than the supply of coffee produced.
 Coffee prices remained depressed through 2008.
 This forced the Federation of National Coffee Growers to reexamine its loyalty to the coffee industry as its number one priority.
+(awkward sentence about coffee federation not interested in coffee)

 2011 plant disease

 Plant disease is yet another concern for Colombian coffee farmers.
 Coffee rust is a yellow powdery fungi that spreads quickly and is devasting to harvests.
-Coffee rust ravaged Colombia's coffee farms from 2008 to 2011, reducing production by over 30%.
+Rust ravaged Colombia's coffee farms from 2008 to 2011, reducing production by over 30%.
 This reduction in output led to suboptimal coffee management and widespread food scarcity for farmers across the country.

 #### End

 To sum up the true impact of these staggering stats and stories.
 Price spikes come from many different directions and can be difficult to predict.
 Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we would like to further develop our price spike model to identify early triggers of these types of events.
 We also believe a natural language processing model to examine local Colombian weather social media posts, FEDECAFE news, and trade/economic news would be very beneficial in assisting in predicting these major market disruptions and possibly even provide stable incomes for the more than half a million family coffee farmers of Colombia.

+(using "price spike" too frequently)